Interpause/tauri-template/README.md

 ### git submodules

 Typically cloning a git repo doesn't clone the submodules of the repo unless `--recursive` is used.
 In some cases, this is bad as code directly relies on the submodule being present.
 In our case, it doesn't matter as Yarn Zero-Installs keeps a cached version of it.
 That however means whenever the submodule is updated, `yarn` has to be run again to update it.

+### @types/react

+Guess what?
+React types are still needed for packages that use React-aliased-to-Preact to type properly.